Zeus-Labs/ZeusCloud/README.md

 Discover, prioritize, and remediate your risks in the cloud.

 - Build an asset inventory of your AWS accounts.
-- Continuously monitor your environments for misconfigurations and attack paths.
+- Discover attack paths based on public exposure, IAM, vulnerabilities, and more.
+- Prioritize findings with graphical context.
+- Remediate findings with step by step instructions.
 - Customize security and compliance controls to fit your needs.
-- Contextually prioritize and remediate security findings
-- Meet compliance standards PCI DSS, CIS, and more!
+- Meet compliance standards PCI DSS, CIS, SOC 2, and more!

 <!-- omit in toc -->
 ## Table of Contents